 As I discuss in my guide to Christian unschooling, one of the necessary ingredients to successful unschooling or natural learning is resources.
 While I have done the urban homesteader thing, my kids weren’t always active participants.
 They also had interests of their own that didn’t involve vegetables, herbal remedies, or fermenting.
 And that’s where monthly STEM kits came in.
+After all, I felt that STEM was important and there are many benefits of teaching STEM and topics you don’t know much about that go beyond learning about science.

 Years ago, when I first found out about subscription boxes, I thought they were too expensive for our budget.
 So, I tried purchasing necessary supplies separately.
 But many times, I’d end up buying far more than I needed because stuff is sold in sets.
 Or, one of my sons needed a specific size of something that was difficult to find.
 And, the driving around to craft stores and hardware stores ate up a lot of valuable time.
 I learned the hard way that sometimes trying to DIY kids projects can end up costing more money and time and end up with disappointing results.